zakwarsame/spacetagram/README.md

 ##  Description

 A client-side single page application built using React that pulls data from Nasa's [Astronomy Picture of The Day](https://apod.nasa.gov/).
 Users can browse through these images and like or unlike them.
 The app also has a dark-mode feature which users can toggle depending on their preference.

+## Features

+- Load Image data from [NASA's API](https://api.nasa.gov)
+- Like and dislike each image
+- Switch between dark mode and light mode
+- Loading progress bar
+- Display error page when it fails to load

 ## Installation